artefactual/atom-docs/user-manual/access-content/navigate.rst

 iteratively narrow the results presented.
-If the browse page is for a :term:`term` that can be organized hierarchically in a :term:`taxonomy` (such as a :term:`place` or :term:`subject` term), a version of the :term:`treeview` is also presented, showing users the terms position in the hierarchy as well as related "sibling" (i.e. on the same level) terms.
+If the browse page is for a :term:`term` that can be organized hierarchically in a :term:`taxonomy` (such as a :term:`place` or :term:`subject` term), a version of the :term:`treeview` is also presented, showing users the term's position in the hierarchy as well as related "sibling" (i.e. on the same level) terms.

 **Find more information on using the Context menu:**